stefan-kolb/nucleus/README.md

 ## Configuration

-Several parts of PaaSal can be configured, e.g. whether to persist your data or always start with a clean instance.
+Several parts of Nucleus can be configured, e.g. whether to persist your data or always start with a clean instance.
 There are two different locations at which the configuration files can be placed.
 They are described with increasing importance, meaning that the last option overwrites keys that were also configured in the previous files: